Wayfair Inc. (W): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2014 Went Public began trading on the New York Stock Exchange (NYSE) under the ticker symbol 'W.' The IPO raised capital for further expansion and increased the company's visibility.
+2014 Initial Public Offering (IPO) Began trading on the New York Stock Exchange (NYSE) under the ticker 'W,' raising capital for major expansion and increasing visibility.

 Wayfair Inc. (W) Ownership Structure